 Allen ISD follows the guidance and expertise of national, state, and local health officials to help protect students and staff from all communicable diseases.
 Families are encouraged to visit the Texas Department of States Health Services or the CDC website for more information and travel guidance regarding COVID-19.

 AISD Health Services closely monitors all developments and will continue to be in communication with our state and local partners and stand ready to take all appropriate measures.

 Our campus custodial staff will also continue to disinfect campuses each day with products that help offset the spread of communicable illnesses, but it takes all of us to ensure healthy school environments.
-As a reminder, we are still in the midst of cold and flu season, and it is important for families to take preventative measures to safeguard themselves from the spread of communicable diseases.

 PREVENTING THE SPREAD OF INFECTION